A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Paths, Cycles, and Beyond

 \section{\textsc{FCD} on Paths, Cycles, and Beyond}

-In \Cref{sub:simplegraphs}, we develop polynomial-time algorithms for simple graphs, i.e., paths, cycles, stars and caterpillars.
+This section studies the computational complexity of \fairCD on simple graphs and graphs that can be partitioned into ``few'' paths and cycles.
+Specifically, in \Cref{sub:simplegraphs}, we develop polynomial-time algorithms on paths, cycles, stars and caterpillars.
 Subsequently, in \Cref{sub:mln}, we show that \fairCD is in XP when parameterized by the max leaf number, which generalizes polynomial-time solvability on paths and cycles.